nicole-gathany/waze_for_vax_undocu/README.md

 "2 people were turned away for not having ID at this site.
 1 person was able to get the vaccine without ID"

 There should also be away for people to feel comfortable reporting without fear of persecution.
-There would also need to be a way to encourage people to use it because the usability of the app depends on how many people use it.
+There would also need to be a way to encourage people  regardless of immigration status to use it because the usability of the app depends on how many people use it.
+In other words, the more people who use the app, the more information there will be.
+The value of Waze is also user-driven in that way.